Need help finding a lender?

 - San Francisco, CA

-- No credit score requirements
+- Low credit score requirements

-Fundbox’s low borrower requirements make their services useful for many B2B and B2C businesses, including small businesses, microbusinesses, and even freelancers.
+While Fundbox is not the only service to offer invoice financing and lines of credit, this company stands out because it is super easy to qualify for its products.
+Fundbox does not require a specific time in business.
+Fundbox’s low borrower requirements make its services useful for many B2B and B2C businesses, including small businesses and even freelancers.
 Merchants with poor credit might also find Fundbox’s products useful.

-Interested in learning more?
+Are you interested in learning more?
 Read on for the details!

 Table of Contents

 - Fundbox Credit: Lines of credit are similar to a credit card; you have a set amount of credit that you can use, and when you draw from the line of credit to receive cash, only then will you start to pay interest on the amount borrowed.
 Fundbox provides revolving credit with a 12- or 24-week repayment.

 - Fundbox Net Terms: With Fundbox’s Net Terms service, B2B (business to business) transactions can receive a trade credit.
 Fundbox pays the business directly and collects the customer’s payment later, and this agreement enables companies to purchase materials needed without having the cash on hand.